JACD Cv’s

 2003 – Bluejay Design – Self Employed

 It was time for a change so Bob and I decided to part company.
-I left Hudson Armstorng Design and decided to go it alone.
+I left Hudson Armstrong Design and decided to go it alone.
 Bob wanted to retain the company name Hudson Armstrong, so we made a deal and I starting up my own business called Bluejay Design.

 2009 – JACD – Director